 We talk about eating five portions of fruit and vegetables every day.
 But how much is a portion?
-It is 80g for an adult or roughly the same size as the palm of your hand for a child.
+It is 80g for an adult or for a child, it is roughly the amount you can fit in your cupped hand.